holmstromjack6/portfolio/README.md

 ## Want to work together?
 I’m open to internships and entry-level roles in cybersecurity and networking.
 Email: jack.holmstrom@example.com · LinkedIn: linkedin.com/in/jack-holmstrom

----

-> ⚡️ I like turning class labs into polished, reusable tools.
-Check the Projects section below to see examples and code.